TabPFN Extensions for Interpretable Geotechnical Modelling: Regression Problem: Interpretable Multivariate Inference

 \subsection{Feature Importance via SHAP}

-A key objective of this section is to reveal the inter-parameter dependency structure learned by TabPFN through the iterative inference procedure.
+A key objective of this section is to inspect the inter-parameter attribution pattern associated with TabPFN's iterative inference procedure.
 Prior Bayesian approaches to geotechnical multivariate inference---such as hierarchical Bayesian models~\citep{Ching2021, Wu2022}---characterise inter-parameter correlations explicitly through a probabilistic model.
 SHAP-based attribution provides a complementary, model-agnostic perspective: by quantifying each feature's marginal contribution to individual predictions, it allows the dependency structure to be read directly from the trained model without assuming a parametric correlation form.
-To identify which input features most strongly influence each mechanical parameter prediction, we computed SHAP values~\citep{Lundberg2017} using the permutation explainer provided by \texttt{tabpfn-extensions}, applied to the final-iteration TabPFN model.
-Figure~\ref{fig:shap_bar} shows the mean absolute SHAP value for each feature grouped by parameter, and Figure~\ref{fig:shap_scatter} plots the SHAP value of the most influential index property against its feature value for each target parameter.
+To identify which input features most strongly influence each mechanical parameter prediction, we computed SHAP values~\citep{Lundberg2017} using the permutation explainer provided by \texttt{tabpfn-extensions}, applied to target-specific TabPFN diagnostic models that use 10 physical covariates (the six index properties plus the four non-target mechanical parameters at their final-iteration imputed values), with the borehole identifier withheld so that the attribution focuses on index properties and non-target mechanical parameters rather than on site-identifier effects.
+Figure~\ref{fig:shap_bar} shows the mean absolute SHAP value for each feature grouped by parameter, and Figure~\ref{fig:shap_scatter} plots the SHAP value of the best mechanical predictor and the best index-property predictor against its feature value for each target parameter.
+The upper row shows the strongest non-target mechanical predictor for each target, while the lower row shows the strongest index-property predictor; for all five mechanical targets, the all-feature dominant predictor is another mechanical parameter rather than an index property.